LovelyBuggies/LovelyBuggies.github.io/notes/content/rl/marl/optimal_q_value_functions_for_dec_pomdp.md

 {{< katex />}}

-# Optimal Q Functions in Dec-POMDP
+# Optimal Q-Functions in Dec-POMDP
 {{< postbadges >}}

-This article discuss the definition of optimal Q-function in Dec-POMDP.
+This post discusses why the normative optimal Q-functions cannot be solved and an alternative to use.

 ## Notions